Eight Is Enough: Main

-In the pilot (filmed in April of 1976), the role of David was played by Mark Hamill, Nancy was played by Kimberly Beck, and Tommy was played by Chris English.
+In the pilot (filmed in April 1976), the role of David was played by Mark Hamill, Nancy was played by Kimberly Beck, and Tommy was played by Chris English.
 When ABC screened the pilot, they were reportedly unhappy with the performances of Beck and English, who were let go and replaced by Dianne Kay and Willie Aames.
 After the pilot initially failed to sell, Beck wanted to play a prominent role on the ABC miniseries Rich Man, Poor Man Book II, so the network granted her a release from her Eight Is Enough contract.
 Hamill sought to get out of his five-year contract on Eight Is Enough to take the film opportunities that followed his starring role as Luke Skywalker in George Lucas's Star Wars.
 After Hamill injured his face in a car crash, Lorimar Productions granted his request and the role was re-cast with Grant Goodeve.